FE 'tkGooies' subsystem

 This is a download page for a collection of Tk scripts bundled together under the name 'tkGooies'.

-These scripts are meant to provide 'end-user' utilities --- plot utilities, drawing/painting/diagramming utilities, image creation and editing utilities, 3D model viewing/translating/creation utilities, games, educational demos, and much more --- to demonstrate the potential of Tcl-Tk to provide literally thousands of 'apps' to 'end-users'.
+These scripts are meant to provide 'end-user' utilities --- plot utilities, drawing/painting/diagramming utilities, image creation and editing utilities, 3D model viewing/translating/creation utilities, map-making utilities, games, educational demos, and much more --- to demonstrate the potential of Tcl-Tk to provide literally thousands of 'apps' to 'end-users'.

 This bundle is 'hosted' as a sub-system among the FE (Freedom Environment) family of utility sub-systems.

 The 'tkGooies' subsystem is coded completely with Tcl-Tk scripts and, in some cases, auxiliary Linux shell scripts.
-Hence all the source is freely available, because the source is necessary to execute the programs --- 'scripts' --- which I may sometimes refer to as 'apps'.
+Hence all the source is freely available in 'human-readable' form, because the source is necessary to execute the programs --- the 'scripts' --- which I may sometimes refer to as 'apps'.